crcn/beanpoll.js/README.md

 - errors need to be handleable.
 - need to implement response in Request.
 Allow for http headers to be handleable.
 - bridge.js needs to also cache errors, and responses.
-- pass-thru routes need to be parsed since they're re-dispatched